 Many actors and other creative people use and abuse drugs, substances and engage in abusive behavior – often as self-medication.
 Sometimes we risk addiction, even death.

 Philip Seymour Hoffman

-In an interview, Philip Seymour Hoffman [Best Actor Oscar nominee for “Capote”] admitted he used drugs and alcohol earlier in his life.
+In an interview, the late Philip Seymour Hoffman [Best Actor Oscar nominee for “Capote”] admitted he used drugs and alcohol earlier in his life.
 A lot.
 “It was all that stuff.
 It was anything I could get my hands on.
 I liked it all.”
 He got sober, he says, because “You get panicked.
 I was 22, and I got panicked for my life.”

 An exceptionally talented actor, Hoffman is far from alone: many of us use and abuse.
 According to federal statistics within the last few years, more than 19 million Americans age 12 or older, about 8 percent of the population, are illicit drug users; 121 million are alcohol drinkers and about 26 million men and 22 million women are smokers.